Back to top

 Research interests

 He did his undergraduate studies in architecture, postgraduate studies in Urban Design and doctorate in geography.
 He has worked on various architectural and urban projects in India for 10 years, including development plans, affordable housing, infrastructure planning, and participatory neighbourhood redevelopments.
-He has done fieldwork in India and Sri Lanka.
-Before coming to Montreal, he worked at universities in India, Switzerland, Australia, Sri Lanka, France, and Italy.
+Prior to Canada, he has worked at universities in India, Switzerland, Australia, Sri Lanka, France, and Italy.

 • Assistant Professor, INRS – Urbanisation Culture Société (since 2022)